-A great poll asks the readers a question, letting them (and you) see how the votes break down.
+With a poll, you can ask your audience a question, and after they vote let them see how the votes break down.
 You can use polls for a wide variety of purposes – like finding out whether users like your new website, or finding out who your audience’s favorite celebrity is, running a raffle or contest, or even elections.
-Check out a few example in the Showcase!

 What makes this type of interactive content effective is that people love sharing their opinion or preference and they’re always curious to see whether they are in the majority, or a minority.

-- Use images: Images catch people’s eyes and imaginations, attracting attention to your poll and keeping participants around.
+Use images: Images catch people’s eyes and imaginations, attracting attention to your poll and keeping participants around.
 You can find plenty of great images online which can be reused freely so long as you provide attribution.
 We made a list of our favorite sources.
+View our image size recommendations.

 - Think about your audience: As with all engaging content, the most crucial thing for great polls is having a clear concept of who the audience is, and matching the content to their interests, needs, and abilities.
 Make sure the poll content is interesting to your audience.